 12. Delete some old messages.

 If your Gmail seems sluggish, especially when sending or receiving messages, it could be that your messages are pushing up against your upper storage limit.
 Scroll down to the bottom of your inbox and you’ll see how much data you’re using in the bottom-left corner.
 Click “manage” there and you’ll see a breakdown of how you’re using that storage space.
 Your best option is to clear out messages that you don’t need anymore—especially messages that include a large attachment.
 Use the dropdown menu of the search bar in Gmail and you’ll be able to search for emails that have an attachment.
+For help, see our guide on how to delete Gmail emails in bulk.

 13. Consider using Gmail Basic HTML.